- 4 years ago #15541

 The only other thing I was concerned with is the 20 integrations, will be enough for my application?
 I am not sure what an integration is to be honest.

 Thank you for everything.
-I will be purchasing your plugin in the near future and probably hire you to help integrate everything for me.3 years, 6 months ago #15546
+I will be purchasing your plugin in the near future and probably hire you to help integrate everything for me.4 years ago #15546

 wpintense should be compatible indeed with WPSOLR.